oa-device/oaTracker/README.md

 oaTracker is an application for MacOS that utilizes Ultralytics and OpenCV for real-time video processing.
 It supports video feeds from USB cameras and provides a simple HTTP API for detection retrieval.

+## New Features

+- **Object Tracking**: The application now uses YOLO's built-in tracking feature to track individual objects across frames.
+- **Unique Object Counting**: The HTTP API now provides counts of unique objects detected within a specified time range.
+- **Time-based Queries**: You can now query for detections within the last X seconds (1 <= X <= 30).

 ## Getting Started

 ### Prerequisites